carlossg/docker-maven/README.md

 ## Adding New Images

-* Copy an existing dir to the new name and update `Dockerfile` as needed.
+* Copy an existing dir (other than `eclipse-temurin-11`) to the new name and update `Dockerfile` as needed.
-* Update `README.md` to include the new image.
+* Update `README.md` to include the new image and table with packages installed in that image.
 * Run `github-action-generation.sh` to generate new GitHub Actions for the new image
 * When adding a new JDK then it also needs to be added to the beginning of `common.sh`
 * When a parent image changes the `latest` tag to a new JDK version it can be updated in `common.sh`